azat-co/practicalnode/chapter11/chapter11.md

     app.set('trust proxy', true);

 This little configuration enables Express.js to display true client IPs provided by proxy instead of proxy IPs.
-The IP address is taken from the `X-Forwarded-For HTTP` header of requests (see next code snippet).
+The IP address is taken from the `X-Forwarded-For HTTP` header of requests (see the next code snippet).

 A more complex example with HTTP headers in the proxy-server directive, and file extensions for static resources, follows: